FrescoDev/applet-factory-demo/README.md

 -A simple API with two endpoints GET /meta - which allows for simple health check of the server and POST /specification which allows for the creation of applets (a trigger and action pairing with specified settings).

--Each successful post request to the /specification endpoint allows persists an "applet specification" into an in memory redis cache which allows applet specifications to be retrieved by some ID.
+-Each successful post request to the /specification endpoint persists an "applet specification" into an in memory redis cache which allows applet specifications to be retrieved by some ID.

 ### POST /specification